FarronF/limerick-council-meetings/meetings/2017/07/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 19th June 2017.md

 2017 seeking approval to the taking in charge of estate at Curragh Birin, Castletroy and the

-declaration of roads to be public roads.---
+declaration of roads to be public roads.
+---
 2

 Proposed by Councillor Secas;